20% off Swiss trains! Use code SWISSTRAIN20 to explore more for less. Book now

 Looking to travel from Genoa to Le Puy-en-Velay by train?
 You've come to the right place!

-On average, it takes around 15 hours 7 minutes to travel from Genoa to Le Puy-en-Velay by train, the fastest services can get you there in as little as 9 hours 43 minutes though.
-You'll usually find 12 trains per day running along the 250 miles (403 km) route between these two destinations.
+On average, it takes around 14 hours 39 minutes to travel from Genoa to Le Puy-en-Velay by train, the fastest services can get you there in as little as 9 hours 43 minutes though.
+You'll usually find 11 trains per day running along the 250 miles (403 km) route between these two destinations.
 You’ll need to make 3 changes during the journey to Le Puy-en-Velay, as there currently aren't any direct services on this route.
+Trains on this route are usually operated by either SNCF or Trenitalia.
+On board you'll find modern comfortable seating and plenty of room for luggage as standard.

 Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
 Just start a search in our Journey Planner to view the latest prices for trains from Genoa to Le Puy-en-Velay.